solana-labs/solana/accountsdb-plugin-interface/README.md

 The plugin should produce a `cdylib` dynamic library, which must expose a `C` function `_create_plugin()` that instantiates the implementation of the interface.

-The `solana-accountsdb-plugin-postgres` crate provides an exmaple on how to create a plugin which saves the accounts data into the external PostgreSQL databases.
+The `solana-accountsdb-plugin-postgres` crate provides an example of how to create a plugin which saves the accounts data into an external PostgreSQL databases.

 More information about Solana is available in the [Solana documentation](https://docs.solana.com/).